rbg-research/t-seed/README.md

 LibriAdapt.ipynb
 ```

-Unified model for all languages has been proposed through few shot learning for resource poor languages by [transliterating](https://arxiv.org/abs/1611.06722) all transcriptions into english and tuning one of the state-of-the are [foundation model](https://huggingface.co/transformers/model_doc/xlsr_wav2vec2.html).
+Unified model for all languages has been proposed through few shot learning for resource poor languages by [transliterating](https://arxiv.org/abs/1611.06722) all transcriptions into english and tuning one of the state-of-the art [foundation model](https://huggingface.co/transformers/model_doc/xlsr_wav2vec2.html).

 ### Fine Tuning [XLSR](https://arxiv.org/abs/2006.13979) on resource poor languages
 ```angular2html